 I was thinking of preparing a sweet that is hassle free, related to my origin, Bengal / Kolkata, yet people elsewhere can identify with it.
 This is Kalajamun or Kalojam which belongs to the Gulabjamun family.
-Though not as popular as gulabjamun, I love it very much because of my love for fried sweets.
-I remember mom used to scold me for this.
-In our home, the preferred sweet option had always been Rasgulla / Roshogolla.
+Though not as popular as gulabjamun, I love it a lot because of my love for the fried sweets.
+I remember our mom used to scold me for this.
+In our home, the preferred sweet option had always been the Rasgulla / Roshogolla.
 Roshogolla was considered a healthier choice.
-My choice differed.
-I loved kalajamun, gulabjamun.jalebi, chanar jilipi.
-Sweet old memories.
+I loved the kalajamun, gulabjamun, jilipi, chanar jilipi, langcha varieties.
+I enjoy going back to those sweet old memories.

-It may be after relocating to this island, that I started enjoying roshogolla like my parents & brother!
+It may be after relocating to this island that I started enjoying the roshogolla like the parents & the brother!
 Our son had been eating roshogolla since his rice feeding ceremony.
 For few years, each day evening, two roshogollas were allowed for him!
-T not only loves roshogolla but is too particular about it's quality!
-T's family are sweet connoisseur and welcomed a variety of sweets in their home, but of good quality!
-Our parents only allowed roshogolla & few sandesh variety alone, the rest of the pithe, naru, moya were prepared by the mother!
-I craved for fried sweets, though I was not a sweet lover as such!
+T not only loves the roshogolla but is too particular about it's quality!
+T's family are sweet connoisseur and welcomed a variety of sweets in their home, but of good quality from the known shops!
+Our parents only allowed roshogolla & few sandesh varieties, the rest of the pithe, naru, moya were prepared by the mother!
+I craved for the fried sweets, though I was not a sweet lover as such!

 INGREDIENTS :[for the balls]